-On or about the time the ATC Merger is expected to be consummated, a letter of transmittal and instructions for its use will be sent to all holders of ATC common stock and Series A Redeemable Preferred Stock to enable you to surrender your stock in exchange for cash (in the case of the Series A Redeemable Preferred Stock) or ATS common stock, as described above.
-Accordingly, you are requested not to surrender your certificates for exchange until you receive a letter of transmittal and instructions on how to surrender your shares in connection with the consummation of the ATC Merger.
+On or about the time the Merger (and/or the Tower Merger) is expected to be consummated, a letter of transmittal and instructions for its use will be sent to holders of ARS Common Stock to enable such holders to surrender such stock in exchange for the cash and ATS Common Stock (or ATS Common Stock only, in the case of the Tower Merger) as described above.
+Accordingly, you are requested not to surrender your certificates for exchange until you receive a letter of transmittal and instructions on how to surrender your shares in connection with consummation of the Merger and/or the Tower Merger.

-It has been a pleasure to serve you as an officer and director and I look forward to continuing to serve your best interests in American Tower Systems.
+It has been a pleasure serving as an officer and director and sharing in the rewards as a fellow stockholder in American Radio, and I look forward to continuing those relationships with you in American Tower Systems.